elorzafe/amplify-types/RFC.md

 ## Typescript support for Amplify Hub channels

-We are improving **_DX_** by adding strong type inference on Hub events and payload data.
+We are improving **_DX_** by adding strict type support to Hub channels, events, and payloads.
+An example of the developer experience when listening for `auth` events is highlighted below.
-We are adding a list of all supported Amplify channels and providing events and data types on the payload object.
-Bellow is an example with the `Auth` category.

 **Amplify v5 (`aws-amplify@5`)**